Second STAMP Workshop

 STAMP is a new accident causality model based on systems theory and systems thinking described in Nancy Leveson’s new book “Engineering a Safer World.”
 STAMP accounts for the new causal factors associated with software, human-decision making, new technology, social and organizational design, and increasing complexity.
 STPA is a powerful new hazard analysis technique based on STAMP while CAST is the equivalent for accident/incident analysis.
 For more information, see here and here.

-Accommodations near MIT for STAMP conference
+Accommodations near MIT for STAMP workshop

 We have booked room blocks at the following hotels in the area.
 Please book ASAP to ensure the group rate: